 As we've mentioned, HR managers will likely have a lot of CVs to wade through.
 Rather than presenting them with pages of long, waffly paragraphs, use bullet points and aim to keep them to a maximum of two lines each.
 This will force you to write concisely and focus on the key points you need to convey, whilst making it easy for an HR manager to scan.
 As a general rule, two pages is long enough for most CVs.
-If you find yourself writing more than this, you need to be more ruthless in cutting out unnecessary words and focussing on what really matters.
+If you find yourself writing more than this, you need to be more ruthless in cutting out unnecessary words and focusing on what really matters.

-Standing out doesn't mean writing your CV in a pink font and inserting graphics at every opportunity (please don't do that!), but rather giving the reader a break from the same old phrases.
+Standing out doesn't mean writing your CV in a pink font and inserting graphics at every opportunity (please don't do that!) but rather giving the reader a break from the same old phrases.
 Enthusiastic team player with good communication skills?
 Bye-bye.
-Writing a CV that looks like you've swallowed the dictionary of CV vocabulary won't impress anyone, and it's certainly neither creative nor setting you apart from any of the other candidates.
+Writing a CV that looks like you've swallowed the dictionary of CV vocabulary won't impress anyone, and it's neither creative nor setting you apart from any of the other candidates.